xbeat/Machine-Learning/README.md

 Ensemble learning is a powerful technique that combines multiple models to improve prediction accuracy and robustness.
 In this presentation, we'll focus on sequential ensemble methods using Python, where models are trained one after another, each learning from the errors of its predecessors.

+## Explaining LSTM Networks in Deep Learning with Python

+Introduction to Long Short-Term Memory (LSTM) Networks

+Long Short-Term Memory (LSTM) networks are a type of recurrent neural network (RNN) designed to address the vanishing gradient problem in traditional RNNs.
+LSTMs are capable of learning long-term dependencies, making them particularly useful for sequential data tasks such as natural language processing, time series prediction, and speech recognition.

 ## Tropical Matroid Representation Network in Python

 Introduction to Tropical Matroid Representation Network